zhtmike/mindspore-optimizer/README.md

 # (Unofficial) Mindspore Optimizer

-An implementation of the Mindspore optimizer that functions similarly to PyTorch’s optimizer
+An implementation of the Mindspore optimizer that functions similarly to PyTorch’s optimizer.

 ## Environment